Rings of cooperations for hermitian K-theory over finite fields: Background

 To differentiate between the cases of $q \equiv 1 \, (4)$ and $q \equiv 3 \, (4)$, we let $u$ be any generator of $\text{K}_1^\text{M}(\mathbb{F}_q)$ for $q \equiv 1 \, (4)$, and let $\rho = [-1]$ be a generator of $\text{K}^{\text{M}}_1(\mathbb{F}_q)$ for $q \equiv 3 \, (4)$.
 Notice that if $q \equiv 1 \, (4)$, then $-1$ has a square root in $\mathbb{F}_q$, hence $[-1] = 0 \in \text{K}^\text{M}_1(\mathbb{F}_q)$, so that $u$ is not represented by $-1$.
 Then we have identifications:

 where $|\tau| = (0, -1)$ and $|u|=|\rho| = (-1, -1)$.

-There is a \textit{Hermitian K-theory} spectrum KQ \cite{Hor05, CalHarNar25} which is the main character of our work.
-The homotopy groups $\pi_{**}^{\mathbb{F}_q}(\text{KQ})$ intertwine the classical stable homotopy of the orthogonal, unitary, and symplectic K-groups of $\mathbb{F}_q$.
+There is a \textit{hermitian K-theory} spectrum KQ \cite{Hor05, CalHarNar25} which is the main character of our work.
+The homotopy groups $\pi_{*,*}^{\mathbb{F}_q}(\text{KQ})$ intertwine the classical stable homotopy of the orthogonal, unitary, and symplectic K-groups of $\mathbb{F}_q$.
 We will only be interested in the orthogonal K-groups $\text{KO}_*(\mathbb{F}_q):= \pi_*(\text{BO}(\mathbb{F}_q)^+)$ and the symplectic K-groups $\text{KSp}_*(\mathbb{F}_q):=\pi_*(\text{BSp}(\mathbb{F}_q)^+)$; for more details, see \cite{Hor05}.
-These are realized by Hermitian K-theory in the following way:
+These are realized by hermitian K-theory in the following way:

-The Hermitian K-theory spectrum is an $\mathbb{E}_\infty$ motivic ring spectrum \cite{CalHarNar25}.
-We let kq denote the very effective cover of KQ \cite{ARO20}.
+The hermitian K-theory spectrum is an $\mathbb{E}_\infty$ motivic ring spectrum \cite{CalHarNar25}.
+We let kq denote the very effective cover of KQ \cite{ARO20}, which we call the \emph{very effective hermitian K-theory}.
 The ring structure on KQ lifts to kq, and the unit map $\mathbb{S} \to \text{kq}$ induces Morel's isomorphism \cite{RSOfirst}

 In particular, $\pi_{0,0}^{\mathbb{F}_q}(\text{kq}) \cong \text{GW}(\mathbb{F}_q)$, the Grothendieck--Witt ring.
-We will not need all of the details of the very effective slice filtration (see \cite[Section 1]{Bann-realbetti} for a wonderful recollection).
+We will not need all of the details of the very effective slice filtration (see recent work of Bannwart \cite[Section 1]{Bann-realbetti} for a wonderful recollection).
 For the purposes of our work, one should treat the very effective cover as an analogue of the connective cover.
 Indeed, for $s \geq 0$ there is an isomorphism $\pi_{s,w}^{\mathbb{F}_q}(\text{KQ}) \cong \pi_{s,w}^{\mathbb{F}_q}(\text{kq}).$ However, we will see that the homotopy groups of kq do not vanish for $s <0$ (an interpretation of these homotopy groups in negative stem degrees is given in \Cref{rem:f5NegativeStemkq} and \Cref{rem:f3NegativeStemkq}).

 There are cofiber sequences of spectra:

 where kgl denotes the effective algebraic K-theory spectrum, $\eta$ is the motivic Hopf map, and $\beta$ is the Bott periodicity class \cite{ARO20}.
 Combining the last morphism of each cofiber sequence gives a map